 Special SNAP eligibility rules apply to college students between the ages of 18 and 49 who are enrolled half-time or more in a course of study that requires a high school diploma (HiSET) or GED.
-Half-time is typically two courses or 6 to 11 credits.
-Full-time is typically 12 credits or more.

 To be SNAP eligible, you must meet at least one of the following criteria: